 How Catalina Structured Funding Compares to JG Wentworth

-- Competitive rates: We encourage you to get a quote from CSF alongside any other offer you receive, including from JG Wentworth.
+- Competitive rates: We encourage you to get a quote from CSF alongside any other offer you receive, including from J.G.
+Wentworth.
 If you have a competing offer, reach out and give us the chance to beat it.

 - Cash advances available: We offer same-day cash advances for customers who need funds before the court process is complete.